 Printer Friendly Version

 Mutations in the BRAF kinase gene are common in tumors of patients with advanced melanoma and result in constitutive activation of a key signaling pathway (RAF-MEK-ERK [also called MAPK] pathway) that is associated with oncogenic proliferation.
-In general, 50-70% of melanoma tumors harbor a BRAF mutation and of these, 80% are positive for BRAF V600E and 16% are positive for BRAF V600K.
+In general, 50-70% of melanoma tumors harbor a BRAF mutation; of these, 80% are positive for BRAF V600E and 16% are positive for BRAF V600K.
 Thus, 45-60% of advanced melanoma patients might respond to a BRAF inhibitor targeted to this mutated kinase.

 Three BRAF inhibitors have been developed for use in patients with advanced melanoma.
 Vemurafenib (trade name Zelboraf®, also known as PLX4032 and RO5185426) was co-developed under an agreement between Roche (Genentech) and Plexxikon.
 Vemurafenib was developed using a fragment-based, structure-guided approach that allowed the synthesis of a compound with high potency to inhibit the BRAF V600E mutated kinase and with significantly lower potency to inhibit most of many other kinases tested.
 Preclinical studies demonstrated that vemurafenib selectively blocked the RAF/MEK/ERK pathway in BRAF mutant cells and caused regression of BRAF mutant human melanoma xenografts in murine models.